-Other (income) is made up of property management fees, asset management fees and note receivable interest that the REIT charges to Empower Park, LLC ("Empower") - see "Transactions with Related Parties".
-For the three months ended December 31, 2021, other income was higher than the prior period due to a note receivable interest and management fees charged to Empower in the period.
+Other (income) is made up of property management fees, asset management fees and note receivable interest that the REIT charges to Empower - see "Transactions with Related Parties".
+For the three months ended December 31, 2022, other (income) was higher than the prior period due to note receivable interest and management fees charged to Empower in the period.